lucesprabens/lucesprabens.github.io/_pages/teaching.md

 ---
 layout: page
 permalink: /teaching/
-title: teaching
+title:
-description: Materials for courses you taught.
-Replace this text with your description.
+description:
 nav: true
 nav_order: 5
 ---

-Teaching Assistant:
+# Teaching Assistant:

 Cornell University
 - AEM 1500 An Introduction to the Economics of Environmental and Natural Resources